algorithmic-s/android-application/README.md

 * clean & useful infomration for the user
 * ability for the user to add suggeationis
 * adding a tracking mechanism to the application to showcase usage statistics

+          Personalized recommendations
-* adding a ai agorithm to improve the feed the user sees when they open it up
+* adding a ai agorithm to improve the persnoalized feed the user sees when they open it up
+* user can add topics they want to see more - inspired from other applications i've seen doing the same thing

 * might add more later on